 Their enemies the Nationalists or GMD were also republicans, and many Communists had served under them, including Zhu De and Zhou Enlai.
 However their vision was focused on industrial development in the cities not bringing relief to the majority who toiled in the fields.
 Chiang Kaishek had emerged from Sun Yatsen's shadow as the strongman who would, by force, unite and modernize China.

 The GMD strategy was to encircle and then close in on their opponents.
 After repulsing four major campaigns, the fifth launched in September 1933 under German and Russian guidance built block-houses that could withstand guerrilla attack and offer safe fallback positions from counter-attack.
-About 900,000 GMD soldiers hemmed in about 100,000 Communists soldiers.
-The Communists decided that their position was untenable and they must break-out or die.
+About 900,000 GMD soldiers hemmed in about 100,000 Communists.
+The Communists decided that their position was untenable and they must break-out or be killed.

 The Communists had no idea that the March to the West would become an epic Long March.
 Their options were always dictated by limited opportunities whenever they arose.
 The Western portion of the GMD's encirclement was judged weakest and so on 16th October 1934 they broke out towards Guizhou with the aim of turning north to join a Soviet in North-west Hunan.
 6,000 troops were left behind at Jiangxi to disguise the break-out, it took a vital few weeks before the GMD worked out that most had left.
 The remnant fought a desperate rearguard effort.
 Mao Zedong's own brother Mao Zetan was one who stayed behind and was captured and executed on April 25th 1935.